SkypLabs/probequest/docs/probe_requests.rst

       "Mobile Station" <-- "Access Point" [label = "Association Response"];
     }

 Step 1 is optional (and therefore, step 2) since the access points announce their presence by broadcasting their name (ESSID) using `beacon frames`_.
+Consequently, it is not necessary to rely on probe requests to get the list of the access points available.
+It is a design choice that, although it speeds up the discovery process, causes privacy and security issues.

+ProbeQuest can be used to leverage this leak of information to conduct diverse social engineering and network attacks.

 .. _beacon frames: https://en.wikipedia.org/wiki/Beacon_frame